cjus/hydra-aws-docker-article/README2.md

     cjus/hello-service:0.0.7
 ```

-> Creating a service which does not use `--publish` places the service in the `servicenet`, our private subnet.
+> Creating a service which does not use `-p` or `--publish` places the service in the `servicenet`, our private subnet.
 The service can still listen on a port for inter-service communication.

 Both the hydra-router and hello-service containers above are publicly available - if you'd like to try this yourself.